httpJunkie/react-from-scratch/readme.md

 I created three separate commands for installing our developer dependencies by category (Webpack, Babel, loaders).
 Let's install them!

-- `npm i --save-dev webpack webpack-cli webpack-dev-server html-webpack-plugin@5.0.0-alpha.10`
+- `npm i --save-dev webpack webpack-cli webpack-dev-server html-webpack-plugin@5.0.0-alpha.17`
 - `npm i --save-dev @babel/core @babel/preset-env @babel/preset-react`
 - `npm i --save-dev babel-loader node-sass file-loader sass-loader style-loader css-loader url-loader`

-If you would like to learn more about Webpack and Babel, I suggest a podcast episode [Syntax.fm #004 - JavaScript Tooling](https://syntax.fm/show/004/javascript-tooling) which does a great job of describing why we need Webpack and Babel together for most React projects.
+If you would like to learn more about Webpack and Babel, I suggest a podcast episode [Syntax.fm #004 - JavaScript Tooling](https://syntax.fm/show/004/javascript-tooling) which does a great job of describing why we need Webpack and Babel together for most React projects, as well to visit the links below for instruction on the latest Webpack 5 configuration in JavaScript + React.

 #### Babel and JavaScript + React Resource